jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Updated the extension identifier text so as to clarify that the media type and link relation can be used independently of that identifier.

+## Changes from 07 to 08

+* Added implementation status section.

 {backmatter}

 <reference anchor='LINK-RELATIONS' target='https://www.iana.org/assignments/link-relations/'>